 By the time Acrobat 4.05 was released, it could hardly be disputed that PDF had become an accepted file format for information exchange.
 More than 100 million copies of Acrobat Reader had been downloaded from the web.

 PDF 1.7 became an ISO standard (ISO 32000-1) in 2007.
+There was reportedly a 90% rise in PDF files online in 2021.
 The PDF format continually improved its existence over the years to become more and more user-friendly.

 During its years of evolution, the PDF was made available across the web and offline globally.
 Downloadable PDF format in WordPress has become indispensable to share information, run marketing campaigns, or even protect official data.